Question: What is Arminianism? I’ve heard the term mentioned, but I don’t really know what it means.

 Arminius and his followers were not the first to read Scripture this way.
 Most of the early church fathers affirmed these doctrines.
 However, these doctrines came to be associated with Arminius’ name because of the controversy that arose because of his teaching of them.

-100 years or so later, John and Charles Wesley both became convinced that Scripture teaches these doctrines.
+One hundred years or so later, John and Charles Wesley both became convinced that Scripture teaches these doctrines.
 Thus all Methodist descendants of the Wesleys are Arminian.
 (Methodist descendants of George Whitefield are Calvinist).
 Wesley’s key theological contribution was his doctrine of entire sanctification or Christian perfection.
 Because Arminius did not clearly teach that believers may be entirely sanctified in this life, Wesleyan-Arminians are regarded as a distinct subgroup of Arminians.

 Non-Wesleyan Arminianism is sometimes called Classical Arminianism or Reformed Arminianism.
 Arminian denominations that are non-Wesleyan include the Free Will Baptists, Christian Churches, Churches of Christ, General Baptists, some Anglicans, some Evangelical Free Churches, most Pentecostals, and others.